 (vii) Counting of votes

 (viii) Declaration of election results

 (ix) Ordering of re-poll

 Q.5.
-Surekha is an officer-in-charge of ensuring free and fair elections in an assembly constituency in a state.
-Describe what should she focus on for each of the following stages of election.
+Surekha is an officer in charge of ensuring free and fair elections in an assembly constituency in a state.
+Describe what should she focus on for each of the following stages of the election.